adam-mcdaniel/scorep-amd/README.md

 ## Introduction

+### Purpose

+The purpose of this project is to provide a comprehensive setup for HPC researchers and developers to gather performance metrics on exascale systems using AMD GPUs, especially those based on the Mi300 and Mi200 architectures (e.g. El Capitan, Frontier, etc.).

+Additionally, this project provides extensions to the [PAPI](https://icl.utk.edu/papi/) interface so that researchers can perform analysis of the energy consumption of their applications on AMD GPUs.
+This is particularly useful for researchers who are interested in research questions surrounding how different applications or design choices affect the energy consumption of their applications on AMD GPUs, and how to optimize for energy efficiency.

+### Functionality

 This project performs the following tasks:
 - Builds the `ScoreP` performance measurement framework with support for AMD GPUs, and all the necessary dependencies from source.
 - Configures `ScoreP` to use the `ROCm` stack for performance measurement on AMD GPUs using the `hipcc` compiler infrastructure.
 - Provides scripts to automate the build and configuration process.

-> [!NOTE]
+#### Patches to PAPI

-> Additionally, this project provides two "patches": extensions to the [PAPI](https://github.com/icl-utk-edu/papi) interface to provide access to some `ROCm` features not available in the standard `PAPI` interface:
+Additionally, this project provides two patches which extend to the [PAPI](https://github.com/icl-utk-edu/papi) interface to provide access to some `ROCm` features not available in the standard `PAPI` interface

 - The energy consumption of the GPU provided in the `rocm-smi` API.
 The documentation for this metric can be found [here](https://rocm.docs.amd.com/projects/rocm_smi_lib/en/latest/doxygen/html/group__PowerQuer.html#ga1f61b24edaca83a0e395a34c466fcf86).
 - The Mi300 GPU introduces new performance counters for collecting instantaneous GPU power consumption metrics in microwatts.
 These counters are not available in the standard `PAPI` interface, but can be accessed through the `rocm-smi` API.
 The documentation for this metric can be found [here](https://rocm.docs.amd.com/projects/rocm_smi_lib/en/latest/doxygen/html/group__PowerQuer.html#gafb3d36d17698b411c320982cc8f8da82).